 My name is David Awad, ﺩﻳﻔﻴﺪ ﺃﻭﺍﺩ.
 I’m an aspiring engineer, scientist, and philosopher.

+I spend any free time I have exploring different concepts such as alternating current theory, game design, mechanical and kinetic sculpture techniques and tools for thinking about jurisprudence.
+The hope has always been that these pursuits would guide me towards worldviews rooted in empirical evidence and sound logic.
+I’m very fortunate to have the opportunity to learn for myself and create value for others.
 I have even built some of these crazy ideas.
 I’ve built machine learning on large twitter datasets, brain wave sharing social networks, automated paralegals, and self driving cars.
 Fortunately there are still plenty of ideas still on my list!
 I get addicted to my projects, and constantly try to make them better if I have the time.
-I move fast and break things.

 As far as professional work experience, here’s my LinkedIn profile.
-It’s usually kept up to date.

 I’m currently involved in research on Technically Assisted Speed Reading and Cancer Biology.
-(No papers yet!)
+(No papers just yet!)

 You can feel free to use this fun bio for any podcasts, news articles, or references.